d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 *Graphical processing units* (GPUs) proved to be a game changer in making deep learning feasible.
-These chips had long been developed for accelerating graphics processing to benefit computer games.
+These chips had earlier been developed for accelerating graphics processing to benefit computer games.
-In particular, they were optimized for high throughput $4 \times 4$ matrix-vector products, which are needed for many computer graphics tasks.
+In particular, they were optimized for high throughput $4 \times 4$ matrix--vector products, which are needed for many computer graphics tasks.
-Fortunately, the math is strikingly similar to that required to calculate convolutional layers.
+Fortunately, the math is strikingly similar to that required for calculating convolutional layers.
 Around that time, NVIDIA and ATI had begun optimizing GPUs for general computing operations :cite:`Fernando.2004`, going as far as to market them as *general-purpose GPUs* (GPGPUs).